samthebest/dump/sams-scala-tutorial/platonic-programming.md

 #### Comparison

 So the AST of the class is nearly twice as long, and the AST of the call is more than twice as long.

+#### Obstructive

+If we want to move the function `print` into a different namespace, perhaps because we wish to decrease the number of import or paths we have to specify (thus decreasing the AST length of the program), we cannot do that with a simple cut and paste operation in the class oriented version.

+Furthermore if we want to move the invocation, we also need to move (or often copy) the instantiation of the class.

+#### Scope Complexity

+TODO

 # Applications in Advanced Languages